Skip to content ↓

 Pupils will need:

-• A bag suitable for carrying their A4 exercise books
+• A bag suitable for carrying their A4 exercise books;

-• A refillable water bottle
+• A refillable water bottle;

 How much lunch money will my child need?

-At Co-op Academy North Manchester we run a cashless catering service that means that pupils do not need to bring their lunch money to school.
-Parents and carers must upload money onto a pupil’s account.
+Parents and carers must upload money onto the pupil’s account.
 This can be done via the Arbor Parent Portal/App.
-Registration information for Arbor will come out to parents/carers in July before pupils start at the academy in September.
-This will give parents/carers the chance to top up before pupils start in September.
+Registration information for Arbor will be provided to parents/carers in July, before term starts in September.
+This will give parents/carers the chance to add money before pupils start in September.

 How do I apply for free school meals?